A Loving & Homelike Environment

 Columbus Residence is a non-profit organization founded by the Knights of Columbus, Vancouver Council 1081.
 Our faith based residence is shaped by our beliefs and values, by the residents and tenants living here, and by our committed staff, board of directors and volunteers.

-Social Visits Update:
+Social Visits at Columbus Residence:

 - Social Visitors will no longer need to schedule a time for a visit and may attend Columbus Residence to visit their loved one any time during Social Visiting hours.